-The site plan proposes one parking space for maintenance workers which is outside the compound but within an access easement area.
+The site plan proposes one parking space for maintenance workers which is outside the compound but within the access easement.
 The parking space will be surfaced with asphalt.

 - J. Antenna criteria.
 Antenna on or above a structure shall be subject to the following: - 1.
 The antenna must be architecturally compatible with the building and wall on which it is mounted and designed and located so as to minimize any adverse aesthetic impact.